Hamilton Family Law Attorneys

 There are two primary ways you can get a divorce in New Jersey:

-First, there are no-fault grounds.
-In a no-fault divorce, spouses don’t have to allege that the other spouse did something bad which led to the divorce, which may help lessen the heavy burden of the divorce.
-The two main no-fault grounds for divorce in New Jersey are irreconcilable differences and separation.
+First, there are no-fault grounds, where spouses don’t have to allege that the other spouse did something bad which led to the separation, which may help lessen the heavy burden.
+The two main no-fault grounds in New Jersey are irreconcilable differences and separation.

-Second, there are fault grounds.
-A fault divorce is based on one spouse’s “fault.”
-In other words, one spouse must show that the other spouse’s misconduct caused the divorce.
+Second, there are fault grounds, which are based on one spouse’s “fault.”
+In other words, one spouse must show that the other spouse’s misconduct caused the separation.
 Common fault grounds in New Jersey include:

 - Deviant sexual conduct